msmink01/multi-cow-lameness-detection/README.md

 # Automatic Lameness Detection in Complex Multi-Cow Scenes

-By Moniek Smink, Pratham Johari, and Talitha Aarnoutse (Group 16; DSAIT 4125 at TU-Delft) in collaboration with the University of Wisconsin-Madison School of Veterinary Medicine.
+<h4>By Moniek Smink, Pratham Johari, and Talitha Aarnoutse (Group 16; DSAIT 4125 at TU-Delft) in collaboration with the University of Wisconsin-Madison School of Veterinary Medicine.</h4>

 # Background & Motivation